relatedcode/RelatedDB/README.md

 ### Execute Plain SQL

-If you would ever need it, you can execute plain SQL commands.
+If needed, you can execute plain SQL commands.

 ```swift
 db.execute("DELETE FROM User WHERE age = 42;")